samhaswon/rembg-trainer-cuda/README.md

 This code allows you to easily train U2-Net model in [ONNX](https://github.com/onnx/onnx) format to use with [rembg](https://github.com/danielgatis/rembg]) tool

-This work is based off [U2Net](https://github.com/xuebinqin/U-2-Net) repo, which is under Apache loicence.
-The derivative work is licenced under MIT; do as you please with it.
+This work is based off [U2Net](https://github.com/xuebinqin/U-2-Net) repo, which is under Apache license.
+The derivative work is loicensed under MIT; do as you please with it.

 Default parameters are fine-tuned for systems with 32gb of memory, like the Apple M1 Pro: 20 tensors are loaded in memory per iteration, and model is saved every 300 iterations.
 Give it all a tweak if you need to.